Rules of the British Society for Immunology (the “Rules”)

 The British Society for Immunology’s (the Society) governing instrument is its Articles of Association (the Articles).

-3. The business of the Society shall be conducted by the trustees.
+7. The business of the Society shall be conducted by the trustees, who oversee all strategic matters.
 In any matters concerning interpretation of these Rules, the decision shall rest with the trustees, who will decide any matters concerning the Society which are not covered by these Rules.

-c. the Chair of the Forum, elected in accordance with Rule 6;
+e.
+The Chair of the Forum, elected in accordance with Rules 18 -27 below;

 iii.
 One regional representative – Wales;

 x.
 Two PhD representatives.

 g.
 Representatives of other societies or sectors and other individuals as may be determined and co-opted by the Forum from time to time.
 Each such member shall serve on the Forum for a maximum of four years.

 13. The term of office for the Chair of the Forum shall be four years.
 He or she may stand for reelection but may serve no more than two consecutive terms.
 If he or she has served two consecutive terms of office as Chair of the Forum, he or she may not stand again for election as a member of the Forum until two years have elapsed from the date of his or her retirement from office.
 Once elected, the Chair of the Forum shall automatically serve as a trustee of the Society ex officio.
 For the avoidance of doubt, the Chair of the Forum’s term of office shall not include any period for which he or she is appointed as acting Chair of the Forum under Rule 16 or for which he or she remains in post under Rule 25.